-The WSU Children's Center's comprehensive program philosophy for children and their families utilizes research and best practice in the early childhood field to guide the program.
+The WSU Children's Center's program philosophy for children and their families utilizes research and best practice in the early childhood field.
 Drawing from historical and emerging early childhood theories, we support each child's development by intentionally focusing on the relationships, environment, and activities that shape their lives.